dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/splitter-control-windows-forms.md

   - "Splitter control [Windows Forms]"
   - "views [Windows Forms], multiple per frame" ms.assetid: 6f287407-e895-4b07-a46a-a5bff8388d46
+description: Learn how Windows Forms Splitter controls are used to resize docked controls at run time to present varying lengths of data.
 ---
 # Splitter Control (Windows Forms)
 Windows Forms `Splitter` controls are used to resize docked controls at run time.
 The `Splitter` control is often used on forms with controls that have varying lengths of data to present, like Windows Explorer, whose data panes contain information of varying widths at different times.